Water Chemistry Water Chemistry — How to Add Pool Stabilizer: Complete CYA Addition Guide

 Dissolution Tips That Actually Work

-Many pool owners struggle with getting CYA to dissolve completely.
-The key is patience and warm water.
+Many pool owners struggle with getting CYA to dissolve.
+The key is patience and hot water — and remembering it's only sparingly soluble, so some granules will finish dissolving in the pool rather than in the bucket.
 If you're having trouble, try adding the granules very slowly while maintaining constant agitation.
 Some pool owners report success using a paint mixer attachment on a drill for stubborn batches.

 You might notice some temporary cloudiness after addition - this is normal and should clear within 24-48 hours with proper filtration.